Remote Access Trojan: How It Gets in and Takes Control

 What is a Remote Access Trojan and how does it work?

-This is not the same as legitimate remote access tools.
-Safe tools are installed with permission.
-RAT malware is built to stay hidden, avoid detection, and give attackers administrative control over the target computer or target server.
+This is not the same as a legitimate remote-access tool.
+Those are installed with permission; a RAT is built to stay hidden, dodge detection, and quietly hand the attacker administrative control of the machine or server.

 - stealing logins from online accounts